-- A tour plan should be filed with the council service center.
+- A tour and activity plan should be filed with the council service center.
 (MANDATORY)

 A field trip as a first meeting over the summer can be a good way to break the ice for a new den.

-You could, as a den, have an outing to complete Elective 22: Picnic Fun; Elective 29: Safety in the Sun; and Elective 35: Fun Outdoors.
-(See the Tiger Cub Handbook, No. 34713.)
 Have a den family picnic, use sunscreen, and play an outdoor game at the picnic.
-This is a great way for the Tiger Cub families to get to know one another.
+This is a great way for the Tiger families to get to know one another.
 It is also an optimal time to recruit new Cub Scout adult volunteers.

 Distribute the Family Talent Survey Sheet to the parents, asking them to complete it and return it to you at the next meeting.
 (The Family Talent Survey Sheet can be found here.)
 The survey serves as a useful tool for you to identify family resources within your den.